deltachat/deltachat-pages/en/serverguide.md

 Then apply the changes with `sudo docker compose up -d`.

-## Optional: Redirect all HTTP traffic to HTTPS
+## Recommended: Redirect all HTTP traffic to HTTPS

 By default,
 the nginx server also responds unencrypted